| Henry Goodman | performer |

 | Tim Samuels | chair |

-Following the reading, Jameson is joined by Toby Haggith, Senior Curator at the Imperial War Museums and a leading authority on Holocaust film footage, and Jane Wells, an award-winning filmmaker and daughter of Sidney Bernstein, whose work explores memory, testimony and historical truth.
+Following the performance, writer Martin Jameson is joined by historian Toby Haggith, Senior Curator at the Imperial War Museums and a leading authority on Holocaust film footage, and award-winning filmmaker Jane Wells – daughter of Sidney Bernstein – in conversation with documentary-maker Tim Samuels.
+Together they reflect on the historical record, the making of the play, and the enduring power of film to bear witness.

 This event will last approximately 90 minutes, with no interval.